horia141/jupiter/docs/concepts/chores.md

   set the actionable date to.
 If `actionable_from_day` is not set, the first day of the month is used, otherwise the specified day is used.

-Recurring tasks also have a deadline.
+Chores also have a deadline.
 By default the deadline is the end day of the period interval, at midnight.
 You can override it however to specify, via the `due_at_day` and `due_at_time` properties.
 They work like so: